SurrealNumber/CoreTitleInheritance/readme.txt

 xCheck to see if localization for over core limit alert is indeed duplicated and keep favorite version <- they are in fact duplicated.
 Assume duplicated version came from seeing an error and not seeing differently named localization. xLook into whether head of faith should be a special title. <- it has its own title law.
 Will make it special and make special overrule title law exclusion.
 Main reason is I want to see the special title border.

+Documentation items:
+New readme
+    - Should be minimal
+    - Should include changelog
+    - Should include instructions for reporting bug/problem
+    - will be markdown
+    - Should probably have links. <- problem: Need the readme done before links are created. paradox mod page steam mod page ck3 user mod forum post modding guide?
+(It would require condensing ~2000 lines ^ of brain dump) <- will do at some point, but not for release.
+Open question forum post? <- After release.
+Should definitely do.

+Common action items:
+- Decide whether I am sharing github link/making repository public. - I think I will but only on the forum post.
+It will probably have the least people going to it and the people on it will be more likely to get use out of the repository.
+- Decide on thumbnail(s) for mod
+- Write description
+    - Present purpose/usecase for mod
+    - Give overview of added mechanic
+    - Present some more details on how it works
+    - Mention in game encyclopedia
+    - Present known bugs
+    - Present future direction
+- Make screenshots to illustrate mod/differences from vanilla
+Forum:
+- Additionally mention scripting challenges I ran into
+- Make sure to mention ui challenge of fitting it in with excelent fine tuned existing ui.
+- Get permission for links to other pages?